Agroforestry in Spain

 In particular, we aim to:

-(i) Promote the knowledge of agroforestry systems and mixed farming as resilient systems from an economic, productive and environmental point of view.
+(i) Promote knowledge of agroforestry systems and mixed farming as resilient systems from an economic, productive and environmental point of view.

 (ii) Facilitate the exchange of experiences and information between landowners and between them and other stakeholders (consultants, researchers, administration, etc.), both through the daily interaction within the social network and in regular digital or face-to-face meetings.